erickcezar/mailerlite-operator/README.md

 ## Improvements

-- `emailsenderconfig` watching secrets changes, so it can be updated with new secrets without recreate it
+- `emailsenderconfig` watching secrets changes so that it can be updated with new secrets without recreating item
+- `email` watching changes on Spec fields, so the email could resend after any updates
 - When a change is made on `emailsenderconfig` or `email`, try to send the email again
 - DRY.
-Some functions could be improved and reused# mailerlite-operator
+Some functions could be improved, such as doing a reusable Golang code